 At some point in your retail loss prevention career, if you haven’t done so already, you will be called upon to help make procurement decisions on new technology, such as electronic article surveillance (EAS) or video surveillance.
-While you may be most interested in the features, functions, and benefits of the technologies, your CFO will Read More

 Every so often, a simple idea catches the imagination, fervor, and engagement of a group of people and is developed into a successful practice that revolutionizes a business.
 Electronic article surveillance (EAS) source tagging is definitely one of those.

 I purchased the cooler bag and went to one of my corporate retail colleagues to test the bag with two different types of electronic article surveillance (EAS) tags; the classic hard tags and UPC-style sticker tags.
 After a series of tests, I noted the following results.